What Is Inbound Recruitment? Why Is It Effective?

 • Provides a residual effect for attracting talent over an indefinite time frame

-Of course, even when you have the attention of ideal prospects, that does not guarantee they will apply.
+Of course, even when you have the attention of ideal prospects, they will only apply if they apply.
 When you capture their attention, it’s vital to transform that awareness into action.

 How Do You Implement an Inbound Recruitment Strategy?